The Jan Hus Gavel

 In anticipation of this year’s Reformation Sunday, we’d like to tell you about one such object--a 400-year-old gavel with a history of ownership just as interesting as the materials it was made from.

-On January 3, 1915, Rev. Dr. Vincent Pisek, pastor at Jan Hus Presbyterian Church in New York, NY, presented the Jan Hus gavel to Rev. Timothy Stone, a pastor at Fourth Presbyterian Church in Chicago, IL, and the former moderator of the General Assembly of the Presbyterian Church in the U.S.A.
+On January 3, 1915, Rev. Dr. Vincent Pisek, pastor at Jan Hus Presbyterian Church in New York, NY, presented the Jan Hus gavel to Rev. J. Timothy Stone, a pastor at Fourth Presbyterian Church in Chicago, IL, and the 125th Moderator of the General Assembly of the Presbyterian Church in the U.S.A.
 The gavel was presented as a gift from Rev. Dr. Dusek of the Reformed Church of Bohemia at the dedication of the Hubbard Memorial Mission Church--a new branch of Fourth Church that ministered to the Czech community of Chicago.
 While the gavel wasn’t actually used by Jan Hus (also known as "John" and “Huss”), the Czech reformer who was burned at the stake in 1415, its parts are significant to the great Reformer’s story.

 At the presentation, Rev. Pisek described the gavel’s elements and their importance: